Cutoff for mixtures of permuted Markov chains: reversible case: The entropic method: main arguments

 for some $b > 0$.
 This is sufficient to prove the lower bound on the mixing time without resorting to the explicit knowledge of the invariant measure $\pi$, as we know $\hat{\pi}$ is close to $\pi$ in total variation \eqref{eq:bound_hatpi} and the proof only used the fact that $\pi$ has a small $\ell^2$ norm. \end{remark}

-\begin{remark} Let us comment on how the proof also accomodates the superposition of simple graphs.
-Observe that if two edges are aligned under the matching $\eta$, ie if there exist $x,y \in V$ such that $P(x,y) > 0$ and $P(\eta(x), \eta(y)) > 0$, these constitute an obstruction to the quasi-tree likeness of the neighbourhood of $x$.
+\begin{remark} Let us comment on how the proof also accommodates the superposition of simple graphs.
+Observe that if two edges are aligned under the matching $\eta$, i.e. if there exist $x,y \in V$ such that $P(x,y) > 0$ and $P(\eta(x), \eta(y)) > 0$, these constitute an obstruction to the quasi-tree likeness of the neighbourhood of $x$.
 As the nice trajectories considered in Proposition \ref{prop:nice_approx} require having a quasi-tree-like neighbourhood, they avoid in particular these edges, so it makes no difference in the end to adjust the conductances of these edges or not. \end{remark}